appsoftwareltd/dotnet-licence-key-generator/README.md

 You can vary the number of byte keys used to make longer, stronger keys.
 Your validation code will need to know how many keys were used in the generation of a key.

-.NET Licence Engine has been vigorously tested to provide you with a straight forward means of implementing strong licence key generation and verification functionality into your software.

-You can download now and use on a 30 day trial basis and integrate .NET Licence Engine into your application today.

-You should be aware that no distributed software can be protected 100% against crackers.
+Remember that no distributed software can be protected 100% against crackers.
 Whatever the technique used to generate a licence key system, all distributed software has the potential to be decompiled and modified to that licence key verification is skipped entirely.
 Depending on the context in which you distribute your software, you may need to employ obfuscation and other security techniques to make this less likely.
 Our system provides a simple programming interface, that helps to create a user friendly, cracker resistant means of implementing licence key functionality in your application.

 ## Terms of use ##

 App Software Ltd and our partners accept no liability for any loss or damage to physical property or intellectual property arising as a result of using our products.

-Users of our software, licenced or otherwise are expected to undertake their own thorough testing and assessment for suitability of our products before integrating with their solutions.
+Users of our software, licensed or otherwise are expected to undertake their own thorough testing and assessment for suitability of our products before integrating with their solutions.

 # Documentation #